 Groundwater and Hazardous Materials/Waste Question Information and Justification Does the project have potential to encounter and impact groundwater?
 If yes, describe potential impacts from construction activities.
 Yes, due to ground disturbance activities, there is a potential to encounter groundwater during excavation.
 No impact is expected as no hazardous materials would be in contact with the groundwater.
 Will the project require boring or directional drilling that may require pits containing mud and inadvertent return fluids?
 If yes, describe measures that will be taken during construction activities to prevent impacts to groundwater resources.
 If boring or directional drilling will not require pits, please describe why these will not be required and how fluids will be contained.
 Yes.
-The project may involve horizontal directional drilling and may require pits.
-Construction crews would be required to contain all inadvertent returns of drilling fluids via pits, vacuum truck, or other methods and dispose of them properly.
-Erosion control measures will be implemented to mitigate groundwater/mud runoff as described in the stormwater pollution prevention plan.
-A groundwater management plan would also be developed.
+The drilling fluids will not be allowed to be placed within 50 feet of active or unplugged water wells which could be contaminated by the fluids.
+The water bearing aquifers in the project area are geologically isolated from surface where drilling fluids may be found.
 Will the project potentially involve a site(s) contaminated by hazardous waste?
 Sites identified as containing hazardous waste/materials can be identified through EPA's NEPAssist tool https://nepassisttool.epa.gov/nepassist/nepamap.aspx or local databases identifying Superfund, Brownfields, etc. If hazmat sites are identified in or near areas where work will occur, describe how the proposed work poses no risk or what mitigative measures will be used to avoid identified sites.
-No. Based on review of EPA's NEPAssist tool, numerous hazardous waste sites were identified near the project area, but no brownfield or superfund sites were identified within the project area.
+No. Based on review of EPA's NEPAssist tool, numerous hazardous waste sites were identified near the project area, but no Brownfield or Superfund sites were identified within the project area.
 Is there any indication that the pipeline was ever used to convey coal gas?
 If yes, PHMSA will work with the project proponent for required studies.
 No. Does the project have the potential to encounter or disturb lead pipes or asbestos?
 No. Given the shallow depth of placement for gas main pipes compared to that of other utilities it is not likely that asbestos or lead pipes will be encountered during construction.
-Is there any other information relevant to the project area or the proposed work as it pertains to Groundwater and hazardous materials/waste.
+Is there any other information relevant to the project area or the proposed work as it pertains to groundwater and hazardous materials/waste.
 No.

 PHMSA reviewed EPA's NEPAssist to identify any brownfield properties, hazardous waste sites, and superfund sites.
-There were numerous hazardous waste sites identified near the project area; however, there were no brownfields sites or superfund sites identified in the project area.
+There were numerous hazardous waste sites identified near the project area; however, there were no Brownfields sites or Superfund sites identified in the project area.
 Hazardous waste information is identified in the Resource Conservation and Recovery Act Information (RCRAInfo), which is a national program that includes an inventory of all generators, transporters, treaters, storers, and disposers of hazardous waste that are required to provide information about their activities to state environmental agencies.

-- Develop and adhere to a Stormwater Pollution Prevention Plan; - Avoid boring/drilling, staging and laydown areas within EPA superfund sites or areas containing known waste; - Adhere to applicable groundwater and soil management plans; and - Develop and implement an HDD Inadvertent Return and Contingency Plan to establish operational procedures and responsibilities for the prevention, containment, and clean-up of inadvertent returns associated with the directional drilling on the project.
+- Develop and adhere to a Stormwater Pollution Prevention Plan; - Avoid boring/drilling, staging and laydown areas within EPA superfund sites or areas containing known waste; - Adhere to applicable groundwater and soil management plans; and - Develop and implement an HDD Inadvertent Return and Contingency Plan to establish operational procedures and responsibilities for the prevention, containment, and clean-up of inadvertent returns associated with the directional drilling on the Project.